Irebuild is a company that believes in rebuilding lives, not just structures.

 How we give back

-Our business offers support, flexibility and training to young people from troubled circumstances.
-Through apprenticeships, personal mentoring and training these individuals are able to gain vital skills and qualifications that enable them to build new futures.
+Our business offers support, flexibility and training to young people, many of whom are from troubled circumstances.
+Through apprenticeships, personal mentoring and training, participants are able to gain vital skills and qualifications that enable them to build new futures.

 We also include extreme sports training and mentoring to provide an alternative to the bravado associated with drugs and violence, and to enable participants to reconnect to themselves, their coaches, and to nature.